niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

 #### Simple Bot Detection Avoidance Tactics

 In the main while loop function, the script will randomly generate a wait timer based on 1-hour.
 The range is from 0 to 60 minutes.
-This is to reduce the probability that any server-side detection is found.
-Pull every 5-minutes or systematically, e.g. every 1-hour or 30-minutes could be recognized.
+This is to reduce the probability that Yahoo's website detects the scripts pull requests.
+Continuously making pull requests from Yahoo Finance's website every 30-seconds or systematically, e.g. every 1-hour or 30-minutes could be recognized by Yahoo and stopped.
 This feature is optional and can be removed from the script.

-There is a 7 second wait delay between data pull requests.
-This could be extended or shorten.
-Be careful removing this delay because you could risk getting throttled by the server, ip-ban or experience some other restrictions.
+There is a 7 second wait delay between ticker symbol pull requests.
+This delay could be extended or shortened.
+Be careful removing this delay, because you could risk getting throttled by the server, ip-ban or experience some other restrictions.

 #### Ubuntu Crontabs Scheduler